Huzaifa-163/Syed-Huzaifa-Sajjad_BSCS-F16-LC-163/README.md

-# Voice-Recognition-Attendance-Managment-System
+# Syed Huzaifa Sajjad, BSCS-F16-LC-163
-Syed Huzaifa Sajjad, BSCS-F16-LC-163
+Voice-Recognition-Attendance-Managment-System

-This is student module that I have created in CShtml and C#
+This is student module according to 16th week plan that I have created in CShtml and C#: week 9

 @Html.Partial("_NavBar")